Moving from Billings to Missoula, MT

 How far in advance should I book Billings-to-Missoula movers?

-To make your move from Billings to Missoula as stress-free as possible, lock in your movers at least two months before your big day.
-If you’re planning a summer move, aim for three months ahead, because spots fill up fast!
-Booking early not only boosts your chances of getting the date you want, but you might also score a better deal since many companies offer early-bird discounts for customers who plan ahead.
+Lock in your movers for a Billings to Missoula move at least 2 months before your big day.
+For a summer move, aim for 3 months ahead, since spots fill up fast.
+Early booking boosts your chances of getting the date you want, and many companies offer early-bird discounts for customers who plan ahead.

 What time of year is the cheapest to move to Missoula?

 The cheapest time of year to move to Missoula is between early October and late April.
-This period is outside of the moving industry’s peak season (May–September), which means demand — and therefore pricing — will typically be lower.
-A majority of U.S. moves happen between May and August, so staying outside the busy summer months will help you save money.
+This period falls outside the moving industry's peak season (May through September), which means demand and pricing both run lower.
+Most U.S. moves happen between May and August, so staying outside the busy summer months saves money.